fledge-iot/fledge-south-csvplayback/docs/index.rst

       sampling_rate=8000
       curl -sX PUT http://localhost:8081/fledge/category/My_southAdvanced -d '{"bufferThreshold":"'"$sampling_rate"'","readingsPerSec":"'"$sampling_rate"'"}' |jq

-It is advisable to increase the buffer threshold at least half the sample rate for good performance.
+It is advisable to increase the buffer threshold to atleast half the sample rate for good performance.
 (As done in above command)